Garbage pickup to continue as tentative deal reached

 See more information in the full news story.

-Will we get garbage pickup (and other services) next week?
+Will all of us get garbage pickup (and other services) next week?

 Garbage, recycling and green bin pickup are being carried out as scheduled in Toronto communities east of Yonge Street today.
 But it could be the last pickup for a while if city-union negotiations don’t result in a deal before before midnight tonight.